 A key principle of Curriculum for Excellence qualifications is that they allow learners to acquire skills, knowledge and understanding in a meaningful and integrated way.
-This not only assists with retention of skills so that they may be transferable and capable of being applied to new and different contexts but it also enables the time available for delivering a Course to be used more efficiently, creating more time for learning.
+This not only assists with retention of skills so that they can be applied to new and different contexts, but it also enables delivery time to be used more efficiently, creating more time for learning.
 This same principle can also be applied to assessment.

 This Music Course has been designed to provide opportunities for learning and teaching activities which promote integration and to create opportunities for personalisation and choice for individual learning needs and interests within teaching and learning activities.
+The teaching of Music readily lends itself to a variety of delivery methods, due to its focus on developing personal expression through music.
+A variety of integrated approaches to teaching, learning and assessment across the Units of the Course could be used to support effective teaching and learning.